 In addition to the consolidation of our majority owned subsidiaries, we also consolidate variable interest entities ("VIE") when we are determined to be the primary beneficiary of a VIE.
 Determination of the primary beneficiary of a VIE is based on whether an entity has (a) the power to direct activities that most significantly impact the economic performance of the VIE and (b) the obligation to absorb losses or the right to receive benefits of the VIE that could potentially be significant to the VIE.
-Our joint venture, SANAD, which is equally owned by Saudi Aramco and Nabors, potentially be significant to the VIE.
 Our determination of the primary beneficiary of a VIE considers all relationships between us and the VIE.
 Our joint venture, SANAD, which is equally owned by Saudi Aramco and Nabors, has been consolidated.
 As we have the power to direct activities that most significantly impact SANAD's economic performance, including operations, maintenance and certain sourcing and procurement, we have determined Nabors to be the primary beneficiary.
 See Note 3-Joint Ventures.
-Also, we are the co-sponsor of two a special purpose acquisition companies (SPACs) company (SPAC) and have determined each it is a VIE.
-Nabors is the primary beneficiary of each the SPAC as we have the power to direct their activities, the right to receive benefits and the obligation to absorb losses.
-Therefore, both SPACs have the SPAC has been consolidated.
-See Note 13-Special Purpose Acquisition Companies, Company.
+Also, we are the co-sponsor of a special purpose acquisition company (SPAC) (the "SPAC") and have determined it is a VIE.
+Nabors is the primary beneficiary of the SPAC as we have the power to direct activities, the right to receive benefits and the obligation to absorb losses.
+Therefore, the SPAC has been consolidated.
+See Note 13-Special Purpose Acquisition Company.